 And yet, I will contend in this book that over these same centuries, Christianity itself has lost its way.
 Though the Christian churches have always proclaimed Jesus as the way to Life, they have lost the memory of the motive and the ways of Jesus.
 And so, when televangelists scandalize the “poor in spirit” way of Jesus by sporting diamond rings and by making worship into rock-concert spectacles, or when famous preachers stain their call to ministry by adultery and other acts considered to be immoral by Christians, or when priests, as the anointed servants of God, are discovered to be engaging in cruel and foul acts with children, with the knowledge and support of their bishops, thinking Christians—as well as all thoughtful people of good will—have to ask, How can these abuses of the Christian teachings be happening?
 What is going on in the Christian churches?

 These are not quite the right questions, however.
-They are similar to a parent who say, “You were such a nice boy when you were young.
+They are similar to parents who say, “You were such a nice boy when you were young.
 Why are you so wild now?”
-The question ignores that the child has changed over time.
+The parents’ question ignores that the child has changed over time.
 He was not the same person at two years old that he is at twenty-two.
-Human beings grow and develop as time passes, and so the people change.
+Human beings grow and develop as time passes, and so, over time, people change.

-It is the same with communities.
+It is the same with communities, organizations, and societies.
 Over time, they grow from one form into another.
 And so, the more appropriate questions to ask about the Christian people and the Christian churches is, How did they grow from one kind of community into another, and what forces influenced those changes?

 These questions highlight the lack of knowledge which most Christians have about the history and growth of Christianity.
 Christians generally know their Bible and have some familiarity with the social conditions in which Jesus lived in the first century.
 And they know their own churches and the way their churches live out the Christian life at the present time.
 But most Christians do not know the history in between, except perhaps for major historical moments in their denomination, such as the sixteenth century Reformation for mainline Protestants, or the twentieth century Second Vatican Council for Roman Catholics.